Mariannebio27/END-tech-test-app/README.md

 ## Resume
-This application gets a products list from an API endpoint.
+This application gets a product list from an API endpoint.

 ## Screens
  ![Tela de erro](/pictures/home_screen_top.png)